couchbase/cbft/docs/index.md

 ## Running cbft

-Start cbft, pointing it to your Couchbase Server as its datasource server...
+Start cbft, pointing it to your Couchbase Server as your default datasource server...

     ./cbft -server http://localhost:8091

-Note: cbft defaults to using a directory named "data" as its data directory, which it will create in the current working directory if it does not exist yet.
+Note: cbft also defaults to using a directory named "data" as its data directory, which cbft will create in the current working directory if it does not exist yet.
 You can change the data directory path by using the ```-dataDir``` command-line parameter.

 ## The web admin UI